-Trinity's Safeguarding Lead is Ms Shoobrook.
+Trinity's Safeguarding Lead is Ms Shobbrook.
 Her office is on the Ground floor by the carpeted area.
-Her Deputy is Ms Taitt.
-Her office is on the ground floor, the Atrium.
-You can see their photos below.
+You can see her photo below.

-Ms C Shobbrook Designated Safeguarding Lead
+Ms C Shobbrook

+Designated

+Safeguarding

+Lead

-All of the above are available to talk to if you are concerned that you may suffer harm due to something that is happening to you at the moment either inside or outside school.
+All the above are available to talk to if you are concerned that you may suffer harm due to something that is happening to you at the moment either inside or outside of school.
 We cannot promise to make everything better, but we can and will support you.
 If you do decide to tell us something as you are feeling scared or worried, we may have to pass this on to another agency who will also support you further.